-The principal activity of WMR JV Holdco Limited (the "Company") and its subsidiaries (collectively the "Group") is the generation of electricity in the UK through the use of offshore wind technology from its site, situated 8 km from the Holderness coast, approximately 25 km north of Spurn Head at the river Humber estuary, north of Hull.
+The principal activity of WMR JV Investoc Limited the ("Company") is the generation of electricity in the UK through the use of offshore wind technology from its site, situated 8 km from the Holderness coast, approximately 25 km north of Spurn Head at the river Humber estuary, north of Hull.
 The site comprises of 35 turbines, giving total installed capacity of 210 MW.

-During the year, the Group continued electricity generation from its offshore site.
+During the year, the Company continued electricity generation from its offshore site.
 Commercial generation is expected to continue for the foreseeable future.